coolbutuseless/fastpng/README.md

 ## ToDo

-- Transparency via the `tRNS` chunk
+- Transparency via the `tRNS` chunk for RGBA and RGB format PNGs.
+  (Already implemented for indexed images).
 - 16 bit support
 - Add test for “avoid transpose” when writing gray PNG